The Tale Of ZMOT, FMOT, and SMOT

-Information … or rather access to information has forever changed the way consumers make their buying decisions.
-And, of course, if they change the way they choose a product, your sales and marketing processes should also change.
+Unfettered access to information has forever changed the way consumers make their buying decisions.
+This means that if they change the way they choose a product, the way you sell a product should also change.

-According to a Google research, 88% of US customers are researching online before actually buying the product.
-So, instead of hoping to catch your buyers in the last phase of the buyer’s journey, you should now be a part of that journey from the very beginning, at the Zero Moment of Truth.
+According to Google research, 88% of US customers are researching online before actually buying the product.
+Instead of hoping to catch your buyers in the last phase of the buyer’s journey, you should now be a part of that journey from the very beginning, at the Zero Moment of Truth.

 What Has Changed?